ThomasKarpinski/ThomasKarpinski/README.md

 ## More info
 - I've finished a vocational state course.
 Qualification: Creation and administration of websites, web applications and databases.
 - 📫 How to reach me?
-Just check out my photo portfolio website [profoundstudio.netlify.app](https://profoundstudiotk.netlify.app/) then you can email me, write a dm or read more about me
+Just check out my photo portfolio website [profoundstudio.netlify.app](https://profoundstudiotk.netlify.app/), then you can email me, write a dm or read more about me
 - 👀 I’m interested in finding a job or internship in any field of programming
 - 🌱 I’m currently learning data science tools such as pandas, numpy.
-- 💞️ My dream is to learn to build artificial intelligence and neural networks based on TensorFlow or PyTorch
+- 💞️ My dream is to work with data as a Data Scientist, applying technologies like Tensorflow or Pytorch.